angr/angr-doc/loading.md

 b = angr.Project("/tmp/program")
 ```

-After this, *p* is angr's representation of your binary (the "main" binary), along with any libraries that it depends on.
+After this, *b* is angr's representation of your binary (the "main" binary), along with any libraries that it depends on.
 There are several basic things that you can do here without further knowledge of the rest of the platform:

 ```python
 # this is the entry point of the binary